ipvm-wg/homestar/README.md

 Throughout the `homestar` ecosystem and documentation, we'll draw a distinction between the [host runtime][host-runtime] and the support for different [guest languages and bindings][guest].

-If you're mainly interested in learning how to write and build-out Wasm components (in Rust), please jump into our [`homestar-functions`](./homestar-functions) directory and check out our examples there.
+If you're mainly interested in learning how to write and build-out Wasm components (currently focused on authoring in Rust), please jump into our [`homestar-functions`](./homestar-functions) directory and check out our examples there.